 The updated "comply or explain" provisions regime includes a new "climate change" aspect under "environmental" which requires disclosure of significant climate-related issues which have impacted and may impact the issuer.
 In addition, the "comply or explain" provisions regime now covers the General Disclosures and KPIs of all 12 "environmental" and "social" aspects.

-Other key changes to ESG reporting requirements effective from 1 July 2020 include:

-- amending the environmental KPIs to require disclosure of relevant targets - shortening the deadline for publication of ESG reports to within five months after the financial year-end.
+Other key changes to ESG reporting requirements effective from 1 July 2020 include amending the environmental KPIs to require disclosure of relevant targets.